Research shows that 99% of employees would like to work remotely at least some of the time.

-And, the bad news: that feeling of isolation spills over into their performance.
+And the bad news: is that feeling of isolation spills over into their performance.
 Analytics firm Gallup found that people with friends at work put more effort into their job.
-If a virtual team lacks cohesion, there’s a risk for reduced productivity.
+If a virtual team lacks cohesion, there’s a risk of reduced productivity.

 Related: Remote Workforce: Why It Matters & How To Manage One

-Here are best practices to nail virtual team communication.
+Here are the best practices to nail virtual team communication.